Yes it’s true – after 33 years, this year’s War and Peace at Folkestone Racecourse will be the last one ever!

 Later this year the Newark Air Museum is hosting its fourth (4th) Tribute to the V-Force event, which is taking place on Saturday 17 & Sunday 18 May, 2014.

 A rare Japanese kamikaze aircraft, an Ohka 2, which has been hanging from the rafters of the Fleet Air Arm Museum for over 30 years, has been removed in preparation for a new display to commemorate the War in the Pacific.

 Now available for closer inspection, it has revealed some intriguing markings which the Museum are seeking help in translating.

-The actions of Rear Admiral John Bythesea VC, CB, CIE, for which he was awarded the second-ever Victoria Cross in chronological terms, are examined by Lord Ashcroft in the second feature in his new series...
+The actions of Lance Corporal Matthew Croucher, who was awarded the George Cross for his actions in Afghanistan, are examined by Lord Ashcroft in the latest feature in his series.